rajendranu4/stance-detection/README.md

 ### Pseudo Labels for Unlabeled dataset
 The clustering method introduced by Li et al. [[1]](#1) in _Unsupervised Belief Representation Learning with Information-Theoretic Variational Graph Auto-Encoders_ is used to generate pseudo labels for the unlabeled datasets used in our experiments.
-The user metadata should be available for the clustering algorithm to cluster the users to two different groups.
+The user metadata should be available for the clustering algorithm to cluster the users to two different groups and a minimum of two posts/comments should be available from any user.

 ### References & Credits